BarJames12/BarJames12/README.md

 - MySQL ,MongoDB
 - Git and GitHub

-I have an independent learning ability , fully motivated and having a high work ethic. </br>
-Sociable and integrates great within a team, and a strong desire to develop in the workplace and learn. </br>
-Love coding and I have passion to learn and expolre new technologies. </br>

 Please feel free to connect through this profile, via email or LinkedIn: </br>
 Email: barjames7@gmail.com </br>